South Dakota (SD) lease form

 Revun generates a South Dakota-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: South Dakota Codified Laws Chapter 43-32 (Landlord and Tenant).
+Governing statute: South Dakota Codified Laws, Chapter 43-32, Lease of Real Property.
 Confirm current requirements or consult an attorney before finalizing a lease.

 South Dakota lease FAQ